Sabbath: SALT's Commentary for Second Week after Pentecost

 1) As Ordinary Time begins, this is a perfect week to remember our ongoing walk through the story of Jesus’ life, with Mark as our guide (and John helping out here and there).
 This is a season of growth and development, a renewed invitation to deepen and refresh our discipleship.

-2) And there's no better place to begin than a reminder about the promises - and the perils - of religious practices.
-At its heart, Mark’s story is about how the most “holy” of duties can be carried out in ways that distort and even subvert what God intends.
+2) And there's no better place to begin than a reminder about the promises — and the perils — of religious practices.
+At its heart, Mark’s story is about how the most “holy” of duties (even one of the commandments!) can be carried out in ways that distort and even subvert what God intends.
 This is a problem native to religious life generally; not only sabbath keeping but every religious practice is permanently vulnerable to this kind of distortion, and Christians commit it at least as often as anyone does.
 Accordingly, Jesus is both angry and grieved, and we are wise to understand him as preaching not to some audience long ago and far away, but rather directly to us today.
 Every disciple, every church seeking to follow Jesus must continually ask, “Are we practicing our faith in ways consistent with the proper spirit of our practices?
-Are we oriented in all we do - our worship and our service, our prayers and our proclamations - toward the vibrant health of the beloved community?”
+Are we oriented in all we do — our worship and our service, our prayers and our proclamations — toward the vibrant health of the beloved community?”

 4) The good news this week is that Jesus stands against religion’s (especially Christianity’s!) self-righteous distortions, calling us to recover the beauty and promise of sabbath keeping, and of religious practices more generally.
 Jesus is all for such practices — he is no critic of the sabbath!
 On the contrary, as a passionate advocate and reformer, he seeks to clarify the discipline’s proper purpose, character, and life-giving spirit, precisely so we might discover it afresh in our lives and communities today.
 For the sabbath was made for humankind!